dldinternet/stackify/README.md

 Example:

 ```
-stackify get -f ./file.json -p cto-mobile -e prod -r us-west-1 -d -s cto-mobile-VPC
+stackify get -f ./file.json -p projectname -e prod -r us-west-1 -d -s STACKNAME-VPC
 ```

-__'-d -s cto-mobile-VPC'__ was added.
-The stackname will need to be provided to pull the correct stack info from simpledb when using the database __-d__ flag.
+__'-d -s STACKNAME-VPC'__ was added.
+When using the database __-d__ flag, the stackname will need to be provided to pull a specific stack's information from simpledb.

 * Multiple stacknames may be provided to __-s__

-* IAM Instance based roles may be used instead of passing access & secret keys
+* The __-n/--simpledeployname__ flag will pull resource information about the stack from the simple\_deploy parameter store namespace in SimpleDB, this enables the simple\_deploy parameters to be passed to future stacks along with the resources

 #### Using with simple\_deploy: